SlimeKnights/slimeknights.github.io/faq/tinkers-construct-3.md

 Any mods using the Forge system for fluid pipes will automatically work with the smeltery, foundry, tanks, faucets, and channels.
 In addition, any mod that adds a common ore (copper, tin, lead, aluminum, etc.) will get melting and casting compatibility for the ore, and some of those will also get tools.
 These days the question is really not what mods are compatible but what mods are not compatible, as Forge lets most mods work together rather seamlessly.

-Tinkers specifically has special recipe compatibility for mods such as Ceramics, Immersive Engineering, and Create.
+Tinkers specifically has special recipe compatibility for mods such as Ceramics, Immersive Engineering, Twilight Forest, and Create.
 In addition, mods such as Thermal Foundation, Immersive Engineering, and MineColonies have special compatibility for Tinkers.

 ### What mods do I need to get all the materials?